First Hundred Years' War: Formation of the Angevin Empire

-On 6 November 1153, by the Treaty of Wallingford (or Treaty of Winchester), he was recognized as the successor of King Stephen of England.
+On 6 November 1153, by the Treaty of Wallingford (or Treaty of Winchester), he was recognised as the successor of King Stephen of England.
 When the latter died on 25 October 1154, he ascended the throne of England under the name of Henry II.
 On Sunday 19 December he was crowned at Westminster Abbey.
 This marked the beginning of what is referred to by historians in the modern day as the Angevin Empire.

 In 1156, Henry II expanded his power by seizing the Viscounty of Thouars, securing the vital communications route between his northern and southwestern lands.
 Two years later, in 1158, he annexed Nantes from the semi-independent Duchy of Brittany, tightening his grip on the region.
 The resources at the disposal of Henry now far exceeded those of the king of France.
 That same year, Henry sought to strengthen his family’s position in France by arranging a marriage between his eldest son, Henry the Young King, and Margaret of France, the daughter of Louis VII and his second wife, Constance of Castile.
 The match, confirmed in the Treaty of Gisors, included the Vexin, a strategically crucial frontier territory containing the castle of Gisors, as Margaret’s dowry.
 The agreement gave Henry direct control of the Vexin, to Louis’s alarm, and raised the prospect that the Young King might one day inherit the French throne, since Louis then lacked a male heir.